-July 2009 Survey
+July 2010 Survey

-The 15th annual July sentinel survey was conducted in the northern Gulf of St. Lawrence between June 30 and July 19, 2009.
-A total of 282 fishing stations were successfully carried out (Figure 1), including 21 stations in 3Pn, 129 in 4R (including 10 tows in the 10 to 20 fathoms strata), 102 in 4S and 30 in 4T.
-Those 282 stations represent 93% of the sampling target.
+The 16th annual July sentinel survey was conducted in the northern Gulf of St. Lawrence between June 30 and July 19, 2010.
+A total of 280 fishing stations were successfully carried out (Figure 1), including 21 stations in 3Pn, 129 in 4R (including 10 tows in the 10 to 20 fathoms strata), 100 in 4S and 30 in 4T.
+Those 280 stations represent 93% of the sampling target.

-- From July 1st to July 19th, four Quebec trawlers sampling 4ST completed 132 out of a planned 152 stations (Figure 1).
-On the west coast of Newfoundland (3Pn, 4R), five trawlers carried out all 150 planned stations from June 30th to July 4th (Figure 1). - The 30 tows done in the 4T Division are conducted to complement the assessment of Unit 1 redfish, Greenland halibut (turbot) and Atlantic halibut stocks of the management unit 4RST.
-The cod catches in 4T are not included in the estimation of abundance of the northern Gulf of St-Lawrence cod stock (3Pn, 4RS). - Since 2003, 10 tows have been carried out each year in the three coastal strata in 4R (10 20 fathoms).
+- From July 1st to July 19th, four Quebec trawlers sampling 4ST completed 130 out of a planned 152 stations (Figure 1).
+On the west coast of Newfoundland (3Pn, 4R), five trawlers carried out all 150 planned stations from June 30th to July 5th (Figure 1). - The 30 tows done in 4T are conducted to complement the assessment of Unit 1 redfish, Greenland halibut (turbot) and Atlantic halibut stocks of the management units 4RST.
+The cod catches in 4T are not included in the estimation of abundance of the northern Gulf of St-Lawrence cod stock (3Pn, 4RS). - Since 2003, 10 tows have been carried out each year in three coastal strata in 4R (10 20 fathoms).
 The relevance for adding these strata to the calculation of the index of minimum trawlable biomass for cod was discussed and approved during the cod assessment in February and March 2009.
-Therefore, catches from these coastal tows are now included in the index of minimum trawlable biomass for cod. - Cod, redfish, turbot and Atlantic halibut catches for the 282 successful tows of the 2009 July survey are presented in table 1.
+Therefore, catches from these coastal tows are now included in a new index of abundance for cod. - Cod, redfish, turbot and Atlantic halibut catches for the 280 successful tows of the 2010 July survey are presented in table 1.
 This table also shows the total catches including the unsuccessful and the discretionary tows.
 It is important to note that following the Larocque case, no discretionary tows have been allowed since 2006.
-In 2009, the fish composing the main proportion of the other fish species category are herring, American plaice and white hake.
+In 2010, the fish composing the main proportion of the other fish species category are American plaice, thorny skate and shorthorn sculpin.

-Figure 1: Distribution of stratified random tows performed during the July 2009 survey.
+Figure 1: Distribution of stratified random tows performed during the July 2010 survey.

-Table 1: Cod, redfish, turbot and Atlantic halibut catches for the successful tows and total catches including unsuccessful and discretionary tows for the July 1995-2009 surveys (3Pn, 4RST).
+Table 1: Cod, redfish, turbot and Atlantic halibut catches for the successful tows and total catches including unsuccessful and discretionary tows for the July 1995-2010 surveys (3Pn, 4RST).